 - Contact with hazardous chemicals

-Part Seven What Are Registered Nursing Jobs Like?
+What Are Registered Nursing Jobs Like?

 It Depends On Where You Work

-- An ER nurse might have a more fast-paced day assisting with many emergency cases, while a hospice nurse will focus more on quality of life care for just a few patients in their final months.
+- An ER nurse might have a more fast-paced day assisting with many emergency cases, while a hospice nurse will focus more on quality-of-life care for just a few patients in their final months.

 - Registered nurses in hospitals sometimes work longer, non-traditional work shifts (evenings, nights, weekends), while school nurses or those in a physician’s office may have steadier hours.